Slavery in the British and French Caribbean: Anglo-American institution of slavery

-The system of enslaving people from African heritage that developed in the Lesser Antilles was an outgrowth of the demand for sugar and other crops.
+The system of African slavery that developed in the Lesser Antilles was an outgrowth of the demand for sugar and other crops.
 As part of Oliver Cromwell's Western Design, the English captured several Spanish colonial possessions in the West Indies, most prominently Jamaica, which was invaded and occupied in 1655.
-White colonists soon transformed Jamaica into a center of the Atlantic slave trade.
+Colonists soon transformed Jamaica into a center of the Atlantic slave trade.

 In 1640 the English began sugar production with the help of the Dutch.
 This started the Anglo-American plantation societies which would later be led by Jamaica after it was fully developed.
-At its peak production between 1740 and 1807 Jamaica received 33% of the total enslaved people who were trafficked in order to keep up its production.
+At its peak production between 1740 and 1807 Jamaica received 33% of the total slaves who were trafficked in order to keep up its production.
 Other crops besides sugar were also cultivated on the plantations.
 Tobacco, coffee, and livestock were all produced as well using slave labor.
-Sugar, however, stands out most prominently due to its exorbitant popularity during the time period and the dangers of its production, which claimed the lives of many enslaved people.
+Sugar, however, stands out most prominently due to its exorbitant popularity during the time period and the dangers of its production, which claimed the lives of many slaves.

-England had multiple sugar colonies in the Caribbean, especially Jamaica, Barbados, Nevis, and Antigua, which provided a steady flow of sugar to Europe and North America; indentured and enslaved people's labor produced the sugar.
+England had multiple sugar colonies in the Caribbean, especially Jamaica, Barbados, Nevis, and Antigua, which provided a steady flow of sugar to Europe and North America; indentured and slave labor produced the sugar.
 English involvement in slavery increased as a result of the Treaty of Utrecht, which was signed in 1713.
 During the negotiations of the treaty, of special importance was the successful secret negotiation with France to obtain a 30-year monopoly on selling African slaves in the Spanish Empire, known as the Asiento de Negros.
 Queen Anne of Great Britain also allowed her North American colonies like Virginia to make laws that promoted the institution of slavery.
 Anne had secretly negotiated with the French government to get its approval regarding the asiento, since it had previously been awarded to France to the benefit of French merchants.
 The British government gave the asiento to the newly-formed South Sea Company.
-Most of the trafficking of enslaved people by the South Sea Company involved sales to Spanish colonies in the Caribbean, and to Mexico, as well as sales to British colonies in the Caribbean and in North America.
+Most of the trafficking of slaves by the South Sea Company involved sales to Spanish colonies in the Caribbean, and to Mexico, as well as sales to British colonies in the Caribbean and in North America.
 Historian Vinita Ricks says the agreement allotted Queen Anne "22.5% (and King Philip V, of Spain 28%) of all profits [from the asiento] collected for her personal fortune."
 Ricks concludes that the Queen's "connection to slave trade revenue meant that she was no longer a neutral observer.
 She had a vested interest in what happened on slave ships."